Recap / The Simpsons S 20 E 1 Sex Pies And Idiot Scrapes

 Fighting Irish: Since this St. Patrick's Day is booze free, Springfield's Protestant and Catholic Irish populations remember how much they hate each other.
 Cue orgy of violence.

-He Who Fights Monster: Homer blames Flanders for not succumbing to this trope and be as dirty as the bounty they hunt.
+He Who Fights Monsters: Homer blames Flanders for not succumbing to this trope and be as dirty as the bounty they hunt.

 Irony: The bounty hunter sent after Homer for bail-jumping became a bounty hunter because Homer suggested it.

 Alcohol was banned at St. Patrick's Day to stop the townsfolk from going on a drunken riot.
 Without the alcohol Springfield's Protestant and Catholic Irish groups are sober enough to remember they hate each other and cause a 'sober' riot.

 New Job Episode: For both Marge and Homer (with Flanders tagging along with the latter).